 It seems clear from this introduction that Hooker and Lyell’s primary concern was not so much to ‘best promote the interests of science’ (which, after 20 years, surely could have waited a bit longer), but to establish their friend’s claim to (at very least) equal scientific priority with Wallace.
 But good for them!
 They knew Darwin deserved credit, and they made sure he received it.

 And what was the reaction of the good fellows of the Linnean Society after hearing this revolutionary, godforsaken, paradigm-shifting theory read out on 1st July?
-Almost nothing!
-The paper was pretty much a damp squib.
+Almost nothing.
+A few people made passing comment on the joint papers, but they were otherwise pretty much a damp squib.
 Indeed, the following May, the President of the Linnean Society, Thomas Bell, famously remarked:

 The year which has passed […] has not, indeed, been marked by any of those striking discoveries which at once revolutionize, so to speak, the department of science on which they bear;